Flexible Data Manager Tool

 |

-WARNING Deleting a submission is permanent.
-Once a submission's deleted, you can't recover it.
+Deleting a submission is permanent.
+Once a submission's deleted, you cannot recover it.

 To delete a submission: